Animation Activity: The pH Scale Mark as Favorite (12 Favorites)

 - Though most substances fall between 0 and 14 on the pH scale, some extremely acidic or basic substances do fall outside that range, and pH below 0 or above 14 are possible, both in nature and in commercially available chemical solutions.
 The last extension question asks students to research an example of one of these substances.

-- Classroom resources from AACT Library that may be used to further teach pH, acids and bases, indicators, and other related topics include:
+- Classroom resources from the AACT Library that may be used to further teach this topic include:

 For the Student